PierreZB/Trading-Predictions-Framework/README.md

 It is therefore critical that your strategy updates them according to your needs.
 They will all be used for the backtesting process.

-The 3 first fields, should be booolean “0” or “1”
+The 3 first fields, should be boolean “0” or “1”
 ```
     'buyingSignal',
     'sellingSignal',